insideout/ai/_posts/2020-02-17-eus-new-ai-rules-will-focus-on-ethics-and-transparency.md

         width: 480
         height: 320
   - title: "EU proposes rules for artificial intelligence to limit risks"
-    excerpt: "President of the European Commission Ursula von der Leyen looks at the invention ‘Do you Speak Robot?’ at the AI Xperience Center ...
-The European Union unveiled proposalsWednesday to regulate artificial intelligence that call for strict rules and ..."
+    excerpt: "President of the European Commission Ursula von der Leyen looks at the invention ‘Do you Speak Robot?’ at the AI Xperience Center at the VUB (Vrije ...
+The European Union unveiled proposalsWednesday to regulate artificial intelligence that call for strict rules and safeguards on risky applications of the rapidly developing technology."
     publishedDateTime: 2020-02-19T11:32:00Z
     webUrl: "https://www.wtnh.com/news/international/eu-proposes-rules-for-artificial-intelligence-to-limit-risks/"
     ampWebUrl: "https://www.wtnh.com/news/international/eu-proposes-rules-for-artificial-intelligence-to-limit-risks/amp/"